 As you can see, a huge variable in determining the hurdle rate is life expectancy, as the longer you expect to live, the higher the required return will be, and vice versa.
 Also, keep in mind these offers are typically based on actuarial charts and assumptions on investment returns for a lump sum payout, and are most often structured in the favor of the company offering them.
 That’s not to say a buyout is more often the lesser option; there is a softer science, qualitative piece to the decision beyond just the mathematical side.

 Here are a few of the big-picture variables that should be considered along with what the math tells us:

 Individual Goals for the Money – Are you concerned more about income generation or leaving a legacy for children or grandchildren?
 If the focus is on income, the better option may be staying in the pension.
 On the other hand, someone driven to leave a legacy may benefit more from a lump sum because of the control offered.

 Behavioral Tendencies – One of the biggest benefits of sticking with the pension is the elimination of longevity risk (assuming the pension plan remains solvent), meaning there is no concern about outliving the money, no matter how long you live.
 With the lump sum option, the risk of blowing through the money can be a real concern, particularly for those that struggle with overspending habits.

-Risk Tolerance – To achieve the necessary hurdle rate, particularly in a low interest rate environment, investors of a lump sum will most likely need to own risk assets which may have major fluctuations in value.
+Risk Tolerance – To achieve the necessary hurdle rate, particularly in a low-interest rate environment, investors of a lump sum will most likely need to own risk assets that may have major fluctuations in value.
 If you opt for the buyout, will you have the discipline and risk appetite required to keep your money invested through volatile market cycles?